-Personally, there are few things I relish more than a ranging conversation with friends over an overflowing plate of supreme nachos.
-And, graciously, it is in this intrinsically good thing that lies the promise of truths that can set us free.
+There are few things I relish more than a spirited, ranging conversation with friends over an overflowing plate of supreme nachos.
+Graciously, it is in this basic good that lies the promise of truths that can set us free.
 Dialogue is no panacea, of course.
-In and of itself, it cannot usher in peace and goodwill on earth.
-Indeed, very often grudges and misunderstandings find their breeding ground here.
-Still, good conversation is the best thing on the menu, whether it is with a book, a blog, or a bloke.
-So what makes any old conversation about important and controversial issues a good conversation?
+Words can unleash hell as easily as ushering in peace and goodwill on earth.
+Nevertheless, good conversation is the best thing on the menu, if served well.
+So what makes any old conversation about important and controversial issues the delicacy of civil discourse?
 I’d like to suggest a few essential ingredients, mostly learned from the unsavory taste of foot-in-mouth.
 Take these insights with a grain — or a dash — of salt.

 [T]he ideas of economists and political philosophers, both when they are right and when they are wrong, are more powerful than is commonly understood.
 Indeed the world is ruled by little else.
 Practical men, who believe themselves to be quite exempt from any intellectual influences, are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back. ~ John Maynard Keynes